borourke9/atelio/README.md

 **Prerequisites:**  Node.js

 1. Install dependencies:
    `npm install`
 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
 3. Run the app:
    `npm run dev`

+---

+**Legal Disclaimer**: This software is provided "as is" without warranty of any kind.
+NEXGEN Technologies disclaims all warranties, express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.